joychester/pageinsights/README.md

 # pageinsights
-a simple Ruby code to drive SitespeedIO tests
+a simple Ruby code to drive SitespeedIO tests, you can place anywhere to integrate with other services like slack webhook ect.